Understanding Mental Health seminar

 To organise a seminar

-These seminars are run on the requests of faculty or other groups.
-If you have a minimum of 10 participates and a venue with AV equipment, we are happy to come to you.
+These seminars are run on the requests of faculties or other groups.
+If you have a minimum of 16 participants and a venue with AV equipment, we are happy to come to you.
+Fill in the request form and we will get back to you shortly.